What Do ‘Noble Grapes’ Mean in Wine?

 Sauvignon Blanc (left) is considered one of the noble grapes in wine; Chateau Penin’s Patrick Carteyron (right) / Photos by Muriel Meynard

-While it’s certainly true that many other varieties also have the capacity of noble grapes, for a time the title flourished with authoritative voices in wine, particularly in the British wine market prior to World War I. Today, these varieties continue to be planted successfully around the world, gaining global name recognition.
+While it’s certainly true that many other varieties also have this capacity, for a time the title flourished with authoritative voices in wine, particularly in the British wine market prior to World War I. Today, these varieties continue to be planted successfully around the world, gaining global name recognition.
 And so, the air of elevation persists.

 While most of the noble grapes are associated with French origins, Riesling finds some of its highest expressions in German vineyards.
 Ursula Müller, winemaker at Weingut Schneider Müller in the Schwabsburg district of the Rheinhessen region, says that the term “noble” is fitting to Riesling, given its staying power.
 Still, it isn’t a word she uses very often.